 With inflation at 2.5%, it's hard for savers to find an account that pays enough to protect their money from losing value in real terms.

-Of the 750 savings accounts on the market that are without eligibility restrictions, not one can beat or match inflation.
+Of the 750 savings accounts on the market that are without eligibility restrictions, only a handful can beat or match inflation.